SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

 1. Sort containers by created date and storage
 2. Filter containers by created date, application name and publisher name
 3. Edit sensitivity label of a container
-4. Add users to a container
+4. Add and remove users to/from a container
-5. Reassign user roles in a containers
-6. Remove users from a container